Lighting & Rigging System Design & Coordination

 Designing a theatrical or architectural lighting or rigging system can be a daunting task.

-Theaters and performance spaces are seldom renovated, so you want to make sure your lighting and rigging systems can withstand the test of time.
 LED and automated lighting fixtures are suddenly readily available to the average consumer, and that means that the lighting system of today looks extremely different than it did even 10 years ago.
 How do you ensure that your system can utilize this new equipment, both today and years in the future?

 Rigging systems are heavy, generally expensive, and can be dangerous if not specified correctly for the anticipated loads.
 “Intelligent” hoists can eliminate some of the safety concerns of traditional fly rigging systems, but they still require significant engineering and design to make sure their safety features can be utilized quickly and correctly.